 These are examples of what Little calls free traits in personality.
 These are sociogenic.
 They’re based on external situations, where you adapt your behaviour to “fit” the context.
 As Little puts it, you act more extroverted at a party than a funeral.
 And you act more conscientious doing your taxes than texting a friend.

 You learn how to act in these situations, and you adapt your personality behaviour to fit.
 You revert back to your core personality later, but you have this ability to act differently when the situation demands it.
 This temporary change in character usually drains your energy though.
-Little recommends building in recovery breaks being your “core” character to help restore your energy.
+Little recommends building in recovery breaks being your “core” again to help restore your energy.

 Free traits and brand personality